slochower/smirnoff-host-guest-manuscript/manuscript.md

 These techniques include both quantum and classical dynamics, employing a range of energy and solvation models, with some techniques having knowledge-based steps, docking, or clustering [@rOVoXhRJ; @Dn1HX5lD; @kj7fJ3fg; @l8KUmyk3; @1935a9V0d; @ku7PPPs; @ScmrI810; @bKuLAjgi].
 The attach-pull-release (APR) method has consistently been ranked among the most reliable techniques for predicting binding thermodynamics of host-guest complexes in blind challenges [@BGsUYQln; @GA1AFcUw].
 In APR, the reversible work of transferring the guest from the binding site to solution, via a physical pathway, is computed using a series of umbrella sampling windows.
-Simulating each window and integrating over the partial derivative of the restraint energy with respect to the restraint target is used to generate a potential of mean force along the pulling coordinate, yielding the binding free energy at standard state, ΔG°.
+Simulating each window and integrating over the partial derivative of the restraint energy with respect to the restraint target, in each window, is used to generate a potential of mean force along the pulling coordinate, yielding the binding free energy at standard state, ΔG°.
 Furthermore, subtracting the mean potential energies obtained from long simulations of the solvated bound complex and the solvated dissociated complex yields the binding enthalpy, ΔH.
 Together, ΔG° and ΔH can be combined to determine the binding entropy at standard state, ΔS°.
 Thus, APR provides the complete thermodynamic signature of a host-guest binding reaction: ΔG°, ΔH, and −TΔS°.